When you see your first bonus number: what to say in the 1:1 after

 First: understand what the number is

 Before you talk to your manager, make sure you know exactly what you’re looking at.
 Bonus letters are often more cryptic than they need to be.
-You want to know:
+You want three things:

 - What was the payout multiplier?
-Many companies have a company-performance multiplier (ranges like 80-120%) that applies to everyone.
-And an individual-performance multiplier (usually tied to your rating) that applies on top.
-Your payout = target × company multiplier × individual multiplier.
+Many companies have a company-performance multiplier (ranges like 80-120%) AND an individual-performance multiplier (tied to your rating).
+Your payout = target × company × individual.

 - What are peers getting, roughly?
-Glassdoor, levels.fyi, and sometimes your HR intranet publishes ranges.
+Glassdoor, levels.fyi, sometimes your HR intranet.
 You want to know if your payout multiplier was high, low, or middle for your level.

-Without those three numbers, you cannot have an informed conversation.
+Without those three numbers, you can’t have an informed conversation.
 Sit with a coffee and your offer letter for 20 minutes before the 1:1.

 The three-question conversation

 If they’re vague, press once: “More or less than the team average?”
-That’s usually enough to get you a real answer.
+That’s usually enough.

 This is the one most people never ask.
 The number was chosen.
 Someone — your manager, maybe in a room with their peers — assigned a multiplier based on a rating which was based on their judgment of your year.
 You have the right to ask what drove it.